NEW RULES, NEW PLAYERS, AND NEW RISKS

 Protocol Standards

 There are several approaches to protocol design.
-Based on the ISO 14064, the Verified Carbon Standard (65-70% of the project) and the Gold Standard are the most known approaches to protocol design.
+The most well-known approaches are based on ISO 14064, the Verified Carbon Standard (65-70% of the project), and the Gold Standard.

 Verification